 Got kids in strollers?
 No problem—The Trustees of Reservations Stroller-Friendly Trails page includes coastal trails where you can navigate your baby-in-a-Bugaboo.

 Need handicapped-accessible sites?
-Livestrong's Handicapped Accessible Parks & Trails in Massachusetts page has you covered.
+The Massachusetts Department of Conservation’s (DCR) Accessible Beaches page has you covered.

 The Cape Cod Rail Trail can accommodate all of the above—including strollers, wheelchairs, cyclists, walkers, runners, and even horseback riders.
 The relatively flat trail follows a former railroad right-of-way for 22 miles through the towns of Dennis, Harwich, Brewster, Orleans, Eastham, and Wellfleet and provides both a paved surface and a wide unpaved shoulder, with well-marked automobile crossings.

-While some may maintain that homo sapiens evolved from cave men to be able to sleep indoors, for those of you who delight in having nothing more than a nylon membrane between you and the great outdoors, see the Massachusetts Department of Conservation and Recreation's MassParks Campgrounds for a complete list of state-owned camp sites (coastal and inland).
+While some may maintain that homo sapiens evolved from cave men to be able to sleep indoors, for those of you who delight in having nothing more than a nylon membrane between you and the great outdoors, see DCR's Campgrounds page for a complete list of state-owned camp sites (coastal and inland).
 And for an interactive map of private campgrounds, see Camping in Massachusetts.
 If you already know the name of the camp site you would like to reserve, or would like to search for a site within a particular part of the state, you can do so through Reserve America.

 Want to see whales?
 There are a number of whale watching operations in Massachusetts, departing from the North Shore, Boston, South Shore, and Cape Cod.
 While every trip is different, it's not uncommon to see whales (humpback, finback, minke, and more), along with other ocean dwellers, such as seals and porpoises.
-See the MassVacation.com whale watching page to search for the right trip for you or check out one of the following links.
+See the MassVacation.com whale watching page to search for the right trip for you.

 The Massachusetts Department of Fish and Game's Division of Marine Fisheries website can help you enjoy the Commonwealth's recreational fishing experience.
 Their site provides information on fish species profiles, where to buy bait, regulation and permit requirements, and more.
 You can also access their Massachusetts Saltwater Recreational Fishing Guide to find specific information about marine finfish regulations, an extensive listing of the state's public boat ramps (see Access Sites), bait and tackle shops, charterboat and headboat operations, lobster and crabbing information and regulations, and the best time of year for catching specific species of fish (see Massachusetts Recreational Saltwater Fishing Calendar).
 The guide also includes information about how to handle your catch and encourages use of responsible fishing practices.
 If you don't have a boat, there are opportunities for saltwater fishing from the shore—see Marine Fisheries Access Properties for details.